Spoilers For Thursday’s ‘General Hospital’: Ava Finds Carly And Ryan Threatens Cameron

 — General Hospital (@GeneralHospital) February 20, 2019

-General Hospital spoilers from Soap Central detailed that Cam would find himself in trouble again soon and it certainly looks as if this is connected.
+General Hospital spoilers from Soap Central detailed that Cam would find himself in trouble again soon, and it certainly looks as if this is connected.
 Teasers for the next week or so don’t reveal anything more about Cameron.
-It’s not clear whether all four teens will make it back home safe and well and fans will be anxious to see what comes next for each of them.
+It’s not clear whether all four teens will make it back home safe and well, and fans will be anxious to see what comes next for each of them.

-Some fans have speculated that Trina might become a victim of Ryan’s and there’s been buzz that Oscar might die soon.
+Some fans have speculated that Trina might become a victim of Ryan’s — and there’s been buzz that Oscar might die soon.
 At this point, both of those things still appear to be possibilities.
-Jason and Laura are traveling together to try to get to Ryan and previews have shown that by the end of the week everybody will be in the middle of a major confrontation in Niagara Falls.
+Jason and Laura are traveling together to try to get to Ryan, and previews have shown that — by the end of the week — everybody will be in the middle of a major confrontation in Niagara Falls.

-Thursday’s episode also brings the return of Lulu’s memories according to SheKnows Soaps.
-Obviously this comes too late to identify Ryan as her attacker since that’s been figured out, but having Lulu remember exactly what happened will still provide valuable information.
+Thursday’s episode also brings the return of Lulu’s memories, according to SheKnows Soaps.
+Obviously this comes too late to identify Ryan as her attacker, since that’s been figured out — but having Lulu remember exactly what happened will still provide valuable information.

 Will anybody else perish before Ryan is either taken into custody, done away with, or manages to escape?
-This week’s climax has been a long time coming and General Hospital spoilers tease that it’ll be worth the long wait.
+This week’s climax has been a long time coming, and General Hospital spoilers tease that it’ll be worth the long wait.